bayisagit/allfrontend/README.md

-# 🌐 All Frontend – My Full Stack Web Development Journey
+# 🌐 allfrontend – My Web Development Journey

-Welcome to **All Frontend**, a personal and practical collection of frontend-to-fullstack projects.
+Welcome to **Allfrontend**, a personal and practical collection of frontend-to-fullstack projects.
 This repository tracks my progress from building static sites with HTML & CSS to dynamic web apps using React, and real databases like MySQL and PostgreSQL.

 ---